Education Coordinator

 This part-time position reports directly to the Director of Operations.
 Day, weekend, evening shifts available for flexible schedules.

-$14 per hour | Part-Time (approx. 10-20 hours per week)
+$14 per hour | Part-Time (approx. 10-20 hours)

 • Become familiar with museum practices